nawshad/Truth-Discovery-Algorithms/README.md

 * ***Three Estimates***: Calculation breaks if Ts_0 = 1 is used (as suggested in the book, Ts_0 = 0.8 is used instead).
 Claims converges, though Sources don't converge rather oscilates between two sets of results.

-For Cosine, Two Estimates and Three Estimates, the the source and claim scores could be normalized because in many cases the values grows much bigger and in negative range.
+For Cosine, Two Estimates and Three Estimates, the source and claim scores could be normalized because in many cases the values grows much bigger and in negative range.

 ### How do I get set up? ###